January 28, 2021

-An upper body exercise routine has a significant amount of push exercises.
+FACT CHECKEDAn upper body exercise routine has a significant amount of push exercises.
 These pushing exercises train your upper body (chest, shoulders, and triceps).
-An entire day focused on these muscle groups allows you to directly focus on your legs, biceps, and back on another day.
+An entire day focused on these pushing muscle groups allows you to directly focus on your legs, biceps, and back on another day.

 This article will explore some of the most effective push exercises you can include in your routine (whether that's at home or the gym).
 We will discuss proper form for these exercises and more.
 By the end of this article, you should have a good idea of what exercises you should include when you target your chest, tricep, or shoulder muscles, or when you do an all-around push workout.

-Push-ups are some of the most effective workouts you can when done right.
-However, many people fail to have the right workout form.
+Push-ups are the most effective bodyweight chest exercises you can do.
+In fact, they are among the best chest exercises in general, when done right.
+Many people fail to have the right workout form.
 Improper workout form can lead to it being ineffective.
 In some cases, it can lead to a significant injury.

 If you want to do a push-up right, follow these steps: